maddiemcm/03-Text-Adventure/README.md

 2. River
 3. Smoke
 4. Tall stone thing
-4. Door that opens vertically
-5. sike its actually the wall
+4. CONVINCE!
-6. "You should see me in a crown" (love Billie Eilish)
+5. "You should see me in a crown" (love Billie Eilish)

 *** Avoid attacking the trolls ***